saumyag33/Miserly/README.md

 * Show the user savings or how much more he has spent in a particular month.
 * To split expenses for a group.
 ## Future Aspects
-* Try to link the app with the bank account
+* Linking the app with the bank account.
 * Allow the user to set a date and time as in when he needs to pay his debts and send a notification to remind him for the same as well.
 * Provide a smart chatting interface for the user and his alliances and ask them automatically to set a reminder for paying their debts       whenever a date is encountered in the chats.